microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 You can work around this by using the webview [message passing](/api/extension-guides/webview#scripts-and-message-passing) API instead of accessing localhost directly.
 Alternatively, you can **add a port mapping** to your webview so that certain ports are transparently forwarded to the remote machine where the extension is running.

 Port mapping maps a localhost port used inside your webview to an arbitrary port on the machine where your extension is running.
 If your workspace extension is running remotely and defines a port mapping, traffic will be automatically and securely forwarded from the local machine to the remote machine.
 If your extension is running locally, a port mapping simply remaps one localhost port to another.
-Webview port mapping works for both UI and workspace extensions, and in both local and remote workspaces.
+Webview port mapping works for both UI and Workspace Extensions, and in both local and remote workspaces.

 The port mapping API was added in VS Code 1.34.
 To use it, start by updating the `engines.vscode` value in your extension's `package.json`: